 Ruby writes from the Philippines.
-She teaches communication subjects in HEI.
-She enjoys reading, gardening, and travelling as her hobbies.
+She teaches communication courses including Speech and Theatere Arts.
+She enjoys gardening and reading.

 Reflecting about the benefits of writing, the great American novelist and short-story writer Stephen King, gives us a few of the many reasons for writing when he notes, “Writing isn't about making money, getting famous, getting dates, getting laid, or making friends.
 In the end, it's about enriching the lives of those who will read your work, and enriching your own life, as well.
 It's about getting up, getting well, and getting over.
 Getting happy, okay?
 Getting happy.”
 Added to these, six more benefits are listed below.